ds4dm/ZERO/docs/support_files/overview.rst

 -  :cpp:class:`Algorithms::EPEC::FullEnumeration` a full-enumeration algorithm for EPECs (more here_).
 This is an exact method capable of finding an equilibrium maximizing a given function in the players' variables.
 -  :cpp:class:`Algorithms::EPEC::InnerApproximation` an inner approximation algorithm for EPECs (more here_).
 This algorithm inner-approximate each player feasible region (namely, it approximates an LCP and hence a finite union of polyhedra) with increasingly bigger representations.
 -  :cpp:class:`Algorithms::EPEC::CombinatorialPNE` a sort of inner approximation algorithm for EPECs (more here_).
 This algorithm only computes pure equilibria by inner approximating each player's finite union of polyhedra with a single polyhedron.
 All the combinations are tested for a PNE.
--  :cpp:class:`Algorithms::EPEC::OuterApproximation` outer approximates each player's feasible region with an increasingly tight polyhedral approximation.
-It uses the concept of `Equilibrium Oracle <https://dragotto.net/the-equilibrium-oracle>`_ to establish the feasibility of an eventual equilibrium.
+-  :cpp:class:`Algorithms::EPEC::CutAndPlay` outer approximates each player's feasible region with an increasingly tight polyhedral approximation.
+It uses the `CutAndPlay <https://dragotto.net/the-equilibrium-oracle>`_ algorithm scheme.

 IPG